Get your FREE Sourdough Starter Cheat Sheet → Subscribe now!

 Sourdough galette with peaches and strawberrie

-• Bake @ 375 F/ 190 C for 50 minutes.
-Cool for at least 30 minutes before serving (the fruit filling needs time to firm up like lasagne).
+Bake @ 375 F/ 190 C for 50 minutes.
+Cool for at least 30 minutes before serving – the fruit filling needs time to firm up (like lasagna!).

-• Serve with creamy creme fraiche, which you should have leftover from making the dough, or powdered sugar.
+I like to serve with creme fraiche, which you should have leftover from making the dough or powdered sugar.

 By signing up, you agree to receive emails from The Clever Carrot.
 Unsubscribe at any time.